fkarg/fkarg.github.io/drafts/rat-meetup.md

 <!-- Links are provided during a meetup, when it is being talked about, or in the Coordination Group.-->

-## Ⅲ (v??)
+## Reasons for Success (v??)

 So far the atmosphere during our meetups has been really great and people are thoroughly enjoying to get together.
+This makes it more fun for people to attend the meetup and also allows everyone to open up personally.
+This allows for sharing even very personal problems and subsequent solving or at least iteration on them from everyone present.
+(Important: [beware of other-optimizing][other-optimizing].)
 While this might be due to survivorship bias and being lucky, we think that there are a few factors beneficial for fostering a friendly atmosphere.

 <!--We share these and a few other tips below.-->
 Below, we share a few of these factors along with general tips and reflect on some of the things we maybe were lucky with.